DanOKeefe/danokeefe.github.io/index.md

 - Web application developed with TensorFlow.js that trains a feed-forward neural network within client's browser.
 - Enables the client to run live inference on custom inputs.
 - Visualizes confidence of the model's predictions using Plotly.js.
-- GitHub repo for the project [here](https://github.com/DanOKeefe/Iris-Flower-Classifier-TF.jshttps://danokeefe.github.io/iris.html).
+- GitHub repo for the project can be viewed [here](https://github.com/DanOKeefe/Iris-Flower-Classifier-TF.jshttps://danokeefe.github.io/iris.html).

 #### [COVID-19 Dashboard](https://github.com/DanOKeefe/COVID-19-Dashboard)
 - Web application for visualizing COVID-19 case density across the U.S. and Florida